phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     </dependencies>
 ```

-## The mapping file
+### The mapping file

-The concrete implementations needs to register their `Greeting` class as a implementation by adding a file in `/src/main/resources/META-INF/services/` called
+The concrete implementations need to register their `Greeting` class as a implementation by adding a file in `/src/main/resources/META-INF/services/` called
 `com.github.phillipkruger.factory.api.Greeting` (The fully qualified name of the interface)

 And the contents of the file is the name of the implementation, example Bugs Bunny: